AnimeThemes/animethemes-api-docs/docs/song/README.md

 ---

-A song API resource represents the composition that accompanies an anime theme.
+A song API resource represents the composition that accompanies an AnimeTheme.

-For example, Staple Stable is the song for the Bakemonogatari OP1 theme.
+For example, Staple Stable is the song for the Bakemonogatari OP1 AnimeTheme.

 ### Fields